itsKoz/Software-Development-Project/README.md

 compiles news from news websites and refreshes it every day

 provides a list of nearby restaurant/cafes with their menus and ratings based on your location (Not GPS, just PIN code)

+## Programming languages we'll learn and use
+Python
+HTML and CSS?